kgrace61/phase-1-javascript-project-mode/README.md

 User story:
 As a user, I can navigate through a character list and click a character to display information on the character.
-I can create a squad to 'save the universe' by entering my squad name and selecting enter.
+I can create a squad to 'save the universe' by entering my squad name and clicking submit.
 I can add characters to my squad by selecting "add to squad" once my character has been selected.
 I can remove the character by selecting the delete (X) button below each character in the build your squad box.
+I can search for a character by name.

 API: https://rickandmortyapi.com/api/character